Author Guidelines

 Title Page

 It includes the a) running head, b) authors in order of publication, c) full institutional address of the corresponding author or authors.
-For each author: affiliation, email address, authors' ORCID ID (if they have it), degree, brief bio information.
+For each author: affiliation, email address, authors' ORCID ID (if they have it), degree, and brief bio information.
 To give you more projection, make sure that you have included your bio information in your registered user profile.

 Include the acknowledgments that will be published in the article.
 Entities that finance the research have to be acknowledged.
 People who contributed to the manuscript but are not authors should be listed in the acknowledgments, along with their contributions.